 - Checking the hot water service and water supply for leaks, temperature and pressure

 Rent inspection cleaning checklist

-The cleanliness of the property during an inspection goes a long way to deciding whether or not the landlord or property manager will extend your lease.
-They want tenants who show genuine care for their property and do their best to keep it well maintained.
+The property’s cleanliness during an inspection goes a long way to deciding whether or not the landlord or property manager will extend your lease.
+They want tenants who genuinely care for their property and do their best to maintain it well-maintained.
 The best way to do this is with a rent inspection cleaning checklist.

-During an inspection, the landlord or property manager will be checking the general condition and cleanliness of carpets, walls, doors, floors, window furnishings, and the kitchen.
-So make sure you remove any nasty stains to walls or floors.
+During an inspection, the landlord or property manager will check the general condition and cleanliness of carpets, walls, doors, floors, window furnishings, and the kitchen.
+So make sure you remove any nasty stains on walls or floors.
 They will also check the cleanliness of wet areas and monitor for mould and potential water damage in the kitchen, laundry, ensuite and toilets.

-Maintaining a rental means both inside and outside, so it’s important any gardens are looked after and kept healthy.
-Keep the lawns mowed, and trees and plants pruned.
+Maintaining a rental means both inside and outside, so any gardens must be looked after and kept healthy.
+Keep the lawns mowed and trees and plants pruned.
 Don’t forget to keep it watered, especially during the hot months.

 After the inspection